tolomaus/brpm_content_framework/README.md

 ./chmod +x install_content_repo.sh
 ```

 The script will ask for the location of a zip file that contains the files.
-If the box has access to the internet you can leave it empty in which case it will directly grab the files from this github.com repo.
+If the BRPM instance has access to the internet you can leave it empty in which case it will directly grab the files from this github.com repo.
-You can find the zip file on [https://github.com/BMC-RLM/brpm_content/archive/master.zip](https://github.com/BMC-RLM/brpm_content/archive/master.zip)
+If you need the zip file of this repo you can find it on [https://github.com/BMC-RLM/brpm_content/archive/master.zip](https://github.com/BMC-RLM/brpm_content/archive/master.zip)

 At this early stage it is still necessary to manually configure the automation scripts that come with this content repository in BRPM before you can start using them in the request steps.